 Before you hire a hacker claiming certification, run through this mental checklist:

 Critical Warning: The most dangerous trap is assuming that “certified” equals “safe.”
-A certification should be one data point, not the deciding factor.
+A certification should be one data point, not the deciding factor in 2026.

 4. Real-World Cases: When “Certified” Went Wrong